Monthly Threat intelligence, cyber security and regulation news – straight into your inbox. Sign up to our newsletter

 In its simplest form Attack Disruption is; containing first and investigating immediately.

-Attack Disruption is the way in which threat actors are automatically intercepted at the beginning of their attack to limit the damage to a business’ network and data.
-Immediate investigation action is then taken by analysts to triage the incident and respond immediately.
+Attack Disruption automatically intercepts threat actors at the start of their attack to limit damage to a business’s network and data.
+Analysts then immediately investigate, triage the incident, and respond without delay.

 What does this mean in practise?

-When the appropriate rulesets and automation are implemented to detect anomalous account activity, rogue processes or malware, the account is temporarily disabled, or the endpoint is temporarily isolated from the network.
+Implement the appropriate rulesets and automation to detect anomalous account activity, rogue processes, or malware.
+When detected, temporarily disable the account or isolate the endpoint from the network.

-The SOC analysts are immediately alerted to a high priority incident which is then triaged as being a true or false positive.
-If it does happen to be a false positive, the account is re-enabled, or the device is released from isolation.
-If it’s a true positive the next steps in the response process are then activated.
+SOC analysts immediately receive alerts about high-priority incidents and triage them as true or false positives.
+If it’s a false positive, they re-enable the account or release the device from isolation.
+For true positives, they activate the next steps in the response process.

 Resulting in attackers being disrupted much further left of the Kill Chain or MITRE ATT&CK frameworks and massively reducing the impact to the business.